-Have your potted mango tree spend winter in a bright frost-free spot: the ideal temperature is between 8 and 12°C - definitely not in your living room or else resign yourself to living in these temperatures.
+Have your potted mango tree spend winter in a bright frost-free room : the ideal temperature is between 8 and 12°C - definitely not in your living room !

-During winter, keep watering your tree as long as it is still bearing fruit, then you can space out the watering, letting the substrate dry slightly between them.
+During winter, keep watering your tree as long as it is still bearing fruits, then you water less, letting the substrate dry slightly between waterings.

 Put outside my mango